davepacheco/manta-hk/docs/man/manta-hk.md

 dependency-based.
 As a result, when one step takes too long (e.g., dump uploading), the pipeline either stops or (in some cases) produces incomplete output.
 This tool exists to assess the status of these operations and to check for common causes of pipeline issues.
+This tool also contains commands for other ad-hoc housekeeping operations that are not normally required.

 **The options and output of this command are not committed.
 This command should not be used programmatically.**